-A few months ago, I went to an industry event where each editor's skin hydration levels were tested using the MiLi Pure Skin Moisture Analyzer.
+A little while back, I went to an industry event where each editor's skin hydration levels were tested using the MiLi Pure Skin Moisture Analyzer.
 It syncs to your phone, and after you open the MiLi app, you press the analyzer to your skin, and it'll tell you how moist your skin is.
 Much to my total horror, my skin registered a zero.
 Zilch.
 I demanded my neck get tested in case my foundation and powder were messing with the accuracy of the meter, but even then I only received a 10.
 Other editors received 25s, 30s—the hosts of the event, two Korean beauty experts with glass-like skin received numbers in the 80s.
 Convinced that my skin was shriveling up like a prune, I decided it was time to make changes.
 I drink a ton of water every day, I quit coffee—I wasn't doing anything that could have an effect on my skin other than using peels and retinols a few times a week, which I suspected were the culprits, despite the fact that I used hydrating serums and hyaluronic acid gel creams every night.
 But maybe I was just using the wrong moisturizers.

 In the name of investigative journalism, I decided to get my own MiLi Analyzer, poll my co-workers for their favorite hydrating products and survey customer reviews, and then test each one of them with my new gadget.
 Each night, I tested my hydration levels immediately following application because the results of the products would be instantaneous, according to NYC dermatologist Rachel Nazarian.
 "Many of them contain hyaluronic acid, which is immediately absorbed into the most superficial layer of skin and helps draw in additional moisture.
 A lot of lotions and creams also contain ingredients such as ceramides, which, although they immediately hydrate skin, also help with long-term hydration with continued use."
 Below, take a look at the results.